hanzopgp/CleanCodeMemento/README.md

 - Sometimes, making code work is less important than doing clean code because no one will be able to help if no one understands it
 - Avoid switch statements unless it's really easy to understand or won't need update
 - A module should be open for extension but closed for modification (Open Close principle)
+- Use lambda expression to avoid side effects caused by pair function (open()/close() ...)
+- If there is a try catch returning an exception, it should be in a seperate function
+- Avoid code duplication
+- It is more important your peers know how your code works, not the computer

 ## Functions :